drestwn/SwiftUI---The-Framework-App/README.md

 Currently the data is static.
 Soon will be updated with free API

-Learning about Grid, passing value, binding
+Learning about Grid, passing value, and binding.

 <div align="center">